PulipatiSaiGopi/SCT_Prj_04/README.md

 # SCT_Prj_04
 SCT_DS_04-Task4

-🔍 Analysis of Your Project
+🔍 Analysis of the Project

 ✅ 1.
 Objective